dotnet/linker/docs/design/trimmed-assemblies.md

 </Target>
 ```

+## Future evolution

+As the .NET ecosystem shifts to support trimming of more libraries, we will be able to rely more on the trim analysis warnings to provide correctness guarantees.
+Since these guarantees are the same regardless of the `TrimMode`, we expect SDKs to move to more aggressive trimming defaults.

+We expect that the .NET SDK will eventually set `TrimMode` to `link` instead of `copyused` as it does today.
+Long-term, we may even go as far as enabling trimming of all assemblies by default when using ILLink.
+Existing MSBuild `IsTrimmable` and `TrimMode` metadata will continue to make it possible for the developer to opt in or out of trimming.
+We could additionally provide further knobs to simplify controlling trimming behavior and opting out of such defaults.

-### `TrimAllAssemblies`
+### `TrimAllAssemblies` global opt-in

-This property simplifies the process of enabling trimming for all assemblies.
-It is equivalent to setting `IsTrimmable` to `true` on every assembly that is input to the linker.
+We could make it it easier to enabling trimming for all assemblies with a simple boolean.
+This would be equivalent to setting `IsTrimmable` to `true` on every assembly that is input to the linker.
 For example:

 ```xml
 <PropertyGroup>